Aims & Scope

 - Principles of editorial process are described in the section Instructions for authors and Peer-review.

-- Editors and reviewers are required to apply consistent standards in the peer-review processes.
+- Editors and reviewers are required to apply consistent standards in the double blind peer-review processes.

 - Editors and reviewers are never involved in editorial decisions about their own work.

 - Editors monitor the performance of peer reviewers and maintain a database of qualified peer reviewers.

 - Reviewers are required to have a suitable qualification, expertise in one or several areas, objectivity and good judgment.

 - Editors protect the confidentiality of individual information.

 - The editorial board monitors the editorial process to avoid any conflict of interests.

 - Editors exercise sensitivity when publishing texts that might have cause offence.